fjodor-rybakov/discord-nestjs/README.md

 * isRemoveCommandName - remove command name from message
 * isRemovePrefix - remove prefix name from message
 * isIgnoreBotMessage - ignore incoming messages from bots
-* allowChannels - List of channel identifiers on which this command will work
+* allowChannels - list of channel identifiers on which this command will work
+* isRemoveMessage - remove message from channel after receive

 #### 💡 Example
 ```typescript